Governor of the Cayman Islands

-The Governor of the Cayman Islands is the representative of the British monarch in the United Kingdom's overseas territory of the Cayman Islands.
-The Governor, a civil servant who has in modern times typically been a British subject normally resident in the United Kingdom, is appointed by the monarch from the staff of the Foreign, Commonwealth and Development Office on the advice of the British government.
-The role of the Governor is to act as the de facto head of state, and is responsible for appointing the Premier, who is the leader of the party with a majority of seats in the Legislature.
+The governor of the Cayman Islands is the representative of the British monarch in the United Kingdom's overseas territory of the Cayman Islands.
+The governor, a civil servant who has in modern times typically been a British subject normally resident in the United Kingdom, is appointed by the monarch from the staff of the Foreign, Commonwealth and Development Office on the advice of the British government.
+The role of the governor is to act as the de facto head of state, and is responsible for appointing the premier, who is the leader of the party with a majority of seats in the Legislature.

-The Governorship is held by Martyn Roper since October 2018.
+The governorship has been held by Jane Owen since April 2023.

-The Governor has his own flag, the Union Flag defaced with the territory's coat of arms.
-The official residence of the Governor is Government House in Seven Mile Beach, Grand Cayman.
+The governor has her own flag, the Union Flag defaced with the territory's coat of arms.
+The official residence of the governor is the Government House in Seven Mile Beach, Grand Cayman.

 History

 Until 1962, the Cayman Islands were administered as a dependency of Jamaica.
-When Jamaica gained independence, the Islands were split and became a separate Crown colony.
-An Administrator was appointed to the Islands from 1959.
-After 1971, the British Government appointed a Governor.
+When Jamaica gained independence, the islands were split and became a separate Crown colony.
+An administrator was appointed to the islands in 1959.
+After 1971, the British government appointed a governor.
+In 2013 Helen Kilpatrick became the Cayman Islands' first female governor.
+In 2023, Jane Owen became the second female governor.